Time to Use Your Skills Tag

 (Object Control Skill Review)

-Say to students, Let’s get moving together to warm up and use some of the lower body ball skills we learned/practiced earlier this year!
+Say to students, Let’s get moving together to warm up and use some of the tossing/throwing/catching skills we learned/practiced earlier this year.

 - Share with them the following:

-- Remember, our warm-up is called, Time to Use Your Skills Tag.
+- The warm-up is called Time to Use Your Skills Tag.

 - They will move all throughout the designated activity area when the music starts.